Skip to main content

 Eligibility

-*U.S. permanent residents must be attending or accepted into institutions in the U.S.
+*U.S. permanent residents must be attending or have been accepted into educational institutions in the U.S.

 Selection Process